ThuanNaN/Berttext-torchM1/README.md

-# Text classification with pre-trained BERT-base model using GPU of M1 Silicon
+# Text classification with pre-trained BERT-base model using M1 Silicon

 ## 1. Setup on M1
 ### Install virtual enviroment with anaconda: